|

-and started out playing mostly covers of rock songs, although their
+and university circuit and started out playing mostly covers of rock

 Ironically, Street’s biggest break came in November 1978 when they